 What is “FR-44 insurance?”

-To satisfy an FR44 requirement, you must have your insurance company send proof of coverage to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
-There is a fee involved, but other than that, getting an FR-44 is considered a straightforward process.
+To satisfy an FR-44 requirement, you must have your insurance company send proof of coverage to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
+There may be a fee involved, but other than that, getting an FR-44 is considered a straightforward process.

-Drivers who do not own a car and are not listed on an active insurance policy may need to find a car insurance company that can file an FR-44 for a non-owner policy.
+Drivers who do not own a car and are not listed on an active insurance policy may need to find a Florida car insurance company that can file an FR-44 for a non-owner policy.
 A non-owner policy provides liability coverage that follows the driver, not the vehicle.
 Depending on the provider and the severity of your conviction, you may be unable to qualify for insurance from a traditional or local provider and may need to seek out a company that specializes in insuring high-risk drivers.

 FR-44s and SR-22s are very similar.
 Both require drivers to submit verification to the FLHSMV that they are carrying the mandated amount of minimum car insurance.
 Both are implemented after a serious traffic violation, such as a DUI, but there are a couple of key differences between the two forms.

-Standard Florida requirements are for a 10/20/10 policy, so the FR-44 dramatically increases the amount of insurance you need.
+Florida requirements for an SR-22 are for a 10/20/10 policy, so the FR-44 dramatically increases the amount of insurance you need.

 FR-44 Florida insurance costs

 The cost to file an FR-44 varies between insurance companies.
 You will see this fee assessed on your insurance policy when obtaining the FR-44 and again at every renewal during the filing period.
 Compared to the cost of upgrading an existing policy or obtaining one for the first time as a high-risk driver, the FR-44 cost itself is nominal.

 The secondary cost of an FR-44 is in the required amount of insurance you will need to have.
-At double the standard amount required for Florida drivers, the cost for minimum coverage insurance necessary to satisfy an FR-44 will likely be high.
+The cost for minimum coverage insurance is generally much lower than the required limits of 100/300/50.
 Exactly how much you’ll pay will depend on a variety of factors.
 Another factor is how much you will pay in fees to have a suspended license reinstated.
 Fees that you may have to pay can include, but not be limited to, the following: